Satanism in America

 Luciferianism – A denomination combines elements of atheistic rational and theistic forms.

-Transcendental Satanism – They seek a form of spiritual evolution, with the end goal of each individual a reunification with his or her inner Satanic aspect.
+Transcendental Satanism – They seek a form of spiritual evolution, with each individual’s end goal a reunification with his or her inner Satanic aspect.
 Their Satanic point in life is a hidden part, and they can find their way to that self by following a path.

 Demonolatry – It is the worship of demons as a force or energy used to aid rituals or magic.
 There are over 200 demons from a multitude of different religions, ancient and modern.